CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 #### (g) Stair doors.

-Doors providing access to stairs shall comply with the requirements of subdivision (a) of [section 27-342](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%205/Fire%20Protection%20Construction%20Requirements/§27-342 Openings in Fire Divisions and Separations) of article five of subchapter five of this chapter and subdivision (e) of [section 27-371](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-371 Doors) of this article.
+Doors providing access to stairs shall comply with the requirements of subdivision (a) of [section 27-342](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%205/Fire%20Protection%20Construction%20Requirements#§27-342-openings-in-fire-divisions-and-separations) of article five of subchapter five of this chapter and subdivision (e) of [section 27-371](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-371-doors) of this article.
 The swing of stair doors shall not block stairs or stair landings, nor shall any door at any point of its swing reduce the effective width of the landing or stair to less than seventy-five percent of the required width of the landing or stair, or to less than the width of the door opening on them.
-The width of doors from a stair shall not be less than the number of units of exit width required for the capacity of the stair, but in no case shall the door width be less than required by subdivision (e) of [section 27-371](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-371 Doors) of this article.
+The width of doors from a stair shall not be less than the number of units of exit width required for the capacity of the stair, but in no case shall the door width be less than required by subdivision (e) of [section 27-371](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-371-doors) of this article.

 #### (h) Stair construction.